 Do not submit an application for OPT to USCIS without thoroughly reading the instructions below first, you cannot submit an application to USCIS without a new OPT I-20 issued by the ISSS office.

-Pre-Completion OPT is requested when a student is interested in doing an internship or employment related to their major field during their program of study.
+Pre-Completion OPT may be requested when a student is interested in doing an internship or employment off-campus that is related to their major field during their program of study.
 Pre-completion may be a good option for a student who wants to participate in employment during their program but they are not eligible for CPT (Curricular Practical Training).

 Students are eligible for 12 months of OPT per degree level (this includes both pre-completion and post-completion OPT).
 For example, if a student is granted 4 months of full-time pre-completion OPT, the student would have 8 months of OPT remaining to use after they graduate.